shunwatai/wed_workshop/README.md

-This is a readme file for wed workshop(10-June-2015) about how to use github
+# This is a readme file for wed workshop(10-June-2015) about how to use github

-The following first 3 steps done on the github web interface:
+## The following first 3 steps done on the github web interface:

 1. Create a repository on your github webpage
 2. then you click that repository on the webpage
 3. copy that URL of the repository

-The following steps done on your local machine
+## The following steps done on your local machine

 4. open a terminal
-5. type "git clone <repoURL>"
+5. type "git clone 'repoURL'"
 6. cd to the directory that you just cloned
 7. now you can modified the source code, or add some new files.
 8. type "git status" to see the changes, you will see the new file(s) in "red" colour.
 Then you can type "git diff" to see the difference before and after
-9. now, type "git add <files>"(specific files) or "git add ."(all files)
+9. now, type "git add 'files'"(specific files) or "git add ."(all files)
 10. type "git status", now you will see the file(s) in green colour.
 11. After added the files, you need to commit what you have done, the commit function is used to record down the history of the changes like a log,